 Some tenancy law is different in Wales, so do check the requirements for tenancy agreements: https://www.rentsmart.gov.wales/en/tenant/

 Can I make changes to the standard AST?

 You can make changes, but you should be aware that just because you put something in the agreement, it doesn’t necessarily mean anything!

 Laws passed in parliament (statutory laws) are legally binding and enforceable, regardless of what is stated in the tenancy agreement.
 So, even if you remove certain terms from the agreement that you and your tenant both sign, they still apply.
 Similarly, if you add a clause that contravenes a tenant’s statutory rights – e.g. if you inserted something saying you could evict them without any notice for having a loud party - that clause would be invalid, because all agreements must be fundamentally ‘fair’ and lawful.
 And it’s important to understand you cannot evict tenants other than through the courts, using the proper procedures.

 The AST as it stands should be appropriate for your let.
 But if you do want to add or amend any terms or clauses, we’d advise you consult a lettings legal specialist to make sure the changes are legally sound.

 Make sure you can always enforce your agreement

 It’s important to know that if you fail to do certain things, you might not be able to enforce the tenancy agreement – i.e. you might not be able to get rid of a tenant, even if you have valid grounds!
-Here are three key things to take care over:
+Here are four key things to take care over: